 - Basement.
 It is a good option since it is isolated from the main living area of the house.
-You will not have to worry whether the floor can support your hot tub because the basement floor can support any hot tub weight.
+You will not have to worry about whether the floor can support your hot tub because the basement floor can support any hot tub weight.

-But keep in mind that a hot tub is a source of moisture that can lead to mold and rot.
+But keep in mind that a hot tub is a source of moisture that can lead to mould and rot.
 Ensuring that you have quality ventilation will be a good solution.
 The bare minimum is installing an exhaust fan.
 We also advise using a fan heater which will equalize the room temperature.
 It is also recommended to add a dehumidifier that will get rid of moisture from the air.

 Price range: $

 – Portable and easy to control heater

 – Easy to install, doesn’t require any tools

 Price range: $$$

 - Ground floor.
 The best place on the ground floor is a bathroom.
 A bathroom generally has good ventilation; most of the other rooms will be damaged by moisture.
 If you cannot put a hot tub in the bathroom a dehumidifier will help.